RECAPEM

 • It suppresses gluconeogenesis and may result in hypoglycemia.

 • It increases the ratio of BHB/ acetoacetic acid.
-The shift from acetoacetic acid to BHB has no effect on the degree of bicarbonate reduction or anion gap elevation, since both acids have an identical effect on these parameters.
-However, it imposes diagnostic challenge when the nitroprusside test is used.
+The shift from acetoacetic acid to BHB does not affect the degree of bicarbonate reduction or anion gap elevation since both acids have an identical effect on these parameters.
+However, it imposes a diagnostic challenge when the nitroprusside test is used.

 • It favors the conversion of pyruvate to lactate.
 This effect is usually not important clinically, and a significant lactic acidosis in a patient with alcoholic ketoacidosis should prompt a search for other, more common disorders that are causes of a marked reduction in tissue perfusion, such as hypovolemia, heart failure, or sepsis

-• Binge drinking resulting in nausea, vomiting and decreased intake
+• Binge drinking results in nausea, vomiting, and decreased intake

 • Wide anion gap metabolic acidosis (without alternate explanation)